estiens/world_cup_json/README.md

 # FIFA WORLD CUP 2022

 ## and we made it!
-2024 WWC or 2026 is anyone's game :D Congrats to Argentina!
+2024 WWC or 2026 MWC in US/Canada/Mexico is anyone's game :D Congrats to Argentina!

 --